Gajendra-Saini/Gajendra-Saini/README.md

 - 👋 Hi, I’m @Gajendra-Saini
-- 👀 I’m interested in javascript
+- 👀 I’m interested in Python
 - 🌱 I’m currently studying  at 3 year at Vnit Nagpur
 - 💞️ I’m currently learning DSA
 - 📫 How to reach me mail me on rickysaini2003@gmail.com